One of the best decisions you can make this year is to take up or do more gardening. beginner gardeners

 Yes, that’s right!
 Apple trees are not just for the seasoned pro.

-And they’re also not just for people with acres of space – many dwarf varieties can be grown in a container on the patio, or fan-trained against a wall or trellis.
+And they’re also not just for people with acres of space – many dwarf varieties can be grown in a border.

-Make sure you buy a self-pollinating tree, otherwise your tree may not bear fruit.
+Make sure you buy a self-pollinating tree, such as ‘Laxtons Superb’, otherwise your tree may not bear fruit.
 Simply ask at your local garden centre and they should be able to help you with this.
 Apple trees generally like a sunny location, and can be planted during the winter, as long as the ground is not hard with frost.

 Apple trees are so wonderful because not only do you get a beautiful blossom in spring, you can also be harvesting your very own homegrown apples through summer and autumn.
 You also get fabulous autumn foliage colour and the branches are perfect for nesting birds, who will feast on your apples too.

 A buddleja is an immensely hardy and low-maintenance flowering shrub.

-It produces long spires of small purple flowers that are known for attracting lots of beautiful butterflies.
+It produces long spires of small flowers that are known for attracting lots of beautiful butterflies.